 As seen in the table, six of the peer-reviewed articles stem from two of the doctoral theses.
 What the table does not show is that the selected texts cover a variety of methodological approaches.
 Ten of the publications have quantitative approaches (Anthun, 1999, 2000a, b; Anthun, 2002; Anthun & Manger, 2006, Idsoe, 2003; 2006; Idsoe, 2007; Idsoe et al., 2008; Posserud & Lundervold, 2013), eight have qualitative approaches (Aagaard, 2011; Iversen et al., 2006; Phil, 2002a, b; Sandbæk 2004; Solvoll, 2000; Stenberg, 2006; Ødegaard, 2005), four are theoretical studies (Fasting, 2015; Lund, 2015; Sjøvoll, 2015; Wold, 2006) and two are innovation studies (Olaisen, 2015; Stranda, 2015).

 After sorting the relevant studies, the research material was analysed.
 This followed a procedure where the four collaborating researchers studied the texts to ascertain, differentiate and understand the meaning of the content in each study.
 The analysis involved the search for similarity in content and development of analytical categories that described the focus and primary concerns in each of the studies.
-This involved constant “critical and sustained discussions” (Rossman & Rallis, 2003) for mutual construction of meaning between co-researchers in the developing categories.
+This involved constant ‘critical and sustained discussions’ (Rossman & Rallis, 2003) for mutual construction of meaning between co-researchers in the developing categories.

 Findings